 If a heat pump failure occurs and Emergency is set to Manual, the room frost protection function, the underfloor heating screed dryout function, and the water pipe antifreeze function will remain active even if the user does NOT confirm emergency operation.

-Compressor forced off
+HP forced off

-Compressor forced off mode can be activated to only allow the backup heater to provide domestic hot water and space heating.
-When this mode is activated:
+HP forced off mode can be activated to allow the backup heater to provide domestic hot water and space heating.
+Cooling is NOT possible when this mode is activated.